-Of equal importance, and of an equally confusing nature, is Sony’s close relationship with renowned German lens manufacturer Carl Zeiss.
-Zeiss manufactures lenses for both of Sony’s mounting systems and Sony manufacture Zeiss branded lenses.
+Of equal importance, and equally confusing is Sony’s close relationship with renowned German lens manufacturer Carl Zeiss.
+Zeiss independently manufactures lenses for Sony’s mounting systems and Sony also manufacture Zeiss branded lenses.
 It is important to realise that these are not the same thing.
 Sony manufactured, Zeiss branded lenses use Zeiss ‘approved’ optical formulae and technology, but are built by Sony; Zeiss manufactured lenses for Sony cameras are built by Zeiss.
 Today we will be looking at Sony’s ‘in-house’ lenses.

 Confused yet?
 Let’s see if we can unravel a few things!

 The E-mount is the lens mounting system for Sony’s mirrorless camera systems.
 It first appeared in 2010 on Sony’s NEX line of APS-C sensor mirrorless cameras.
 In 2010 Sony released the A7 full-frame mirrorless camera and the E-mount was expanded to include full-frame specific lenses.
 There is physically no difference between the APS-C and full-frame E-mount itself, the lenses are simply designed to resolve different image sizes.
 Sony uses this “one mount” system as a selling point and differentiator from its competitors.